jaspertth/about-me/README.md

 - **Projects**: Showcase of selected projects with descriptions and technologies used
 - **Experience**: Work history in a timeline format
 - **Contact**: Contact information and a contact form

-## Customization

-Feel free to customize the content in each component to reflect your personal information, skills, and projects.